 - Анкета-заявление Шенгенской визы (по-русски, Pdf, 323 KB)

-The processing fee must be paid in cash upon application.
-Some missions accept bank transfers.
-For more detailed information about different missions' practices and ways of payment, please visit the missions' websites.
+For more detailed information about different missions’ practices and ways of payment, please visit the missions’ websites(Link to another website.).

 A visa can be granted free of charge:

 - in the event of major disasters or other similar situations whenever supported by humanitarian reasons

 - for groups of schoolchildren or adolescents under 18 years of age participating in cultural or sports events to which they have been invited by the event sponsor

 - to holders a diplomatic or service passport or their family members, whose visit will be of considerable importance for the relations between Finland and the foreign state in question.

 You must submit your application well in advance.
 You may submit an application no more than six (6) months before the start of the intended visit.
 The processing time of a visa application is 15 days.

 The processing time may be longer if a more detailed examination of the application is required.